 Home Value – With every panel, the value of your home increases.
 According to Zillow, homes with solar panels sell for about 4% more than homes without solar.
 On top of that, they sell faster than their non-solar counterparts.
 A Berkeley Labs study reported similar stats, finding that homes with solar sold for about $15,000 more than homes without.
 This pattern holds especially true for Massachusetts homeowners.
 Recently, Redfin found that the sale price increase for solar homes in Worcester, Massachusetts was $45,000.

-Maintenance – Most manufacturers have warranties for about 20-25 years, so during this time maintenance and repairs (if needed), are performed by the manufacturer or solar company.
+Maintenance – Most manufacturers have warranties so maintenance and repairs (if needed) are performed by the manufacturer or solar company.
 Our solar systems are covered for 25 years.

 What About Loans?

-More Savings than Leasing – The monthly savings from a loan are likely to be higher than the savings from a solar lease or PPA.
+More Savings than Leasing – The monthly savings from a loan are likely to be higher than the savings from a solar lease.
 Solar loans are normally paid in 6 to 10 years.
 You typically need a credit score of around 680 or better to qualify for a solar loan, which can be a hindering factor.

-Monetary Benefits – You get the direct benefits of all financial incentives (federal, state, and local).
+Monetary Benefits – You receive the benefits of all financial incentives (federal, state, and local).

 Maintenance – The leasing company is responsible for all maintenance and monitoring of the systems.